-If you are using “Oh Mylanta” to start a longer sentence, place a comma after the word “Mylanta” and then put the rest of the sentence.
+If you are using the saying “Oh Mylanta” to start a longer sentence, place a comma after the word “Mylanta” and then put the rest of the sentence.

 In this case, the expression “Oh Mylanta” is a sentence by itself.
 It is followed by an exclamation mark to show surprise or excitement.